-You Invest by J.P.
+Formerly known as You Invest by J.P.
 Morgan, J.P.
 Morgan Investing (or, simply, J.P.
 Morgan) is among the latter.
-Not because it’s bare-bones or devoid of any of the useful tools and features DIY investors need to stay on top of the market, but because it’s really inexpensive.
-You Invest clients with prior Chase Bank relationships may never pay commission on stock or exchange-traded fund (ETF) trades placed on the platform.
+Not because it’s bare-bones or devoid of any of the useful tools and features DIY investors (including new investors) need to stay on top of the market, but because it’s really inexpensive.
+J.P.
+Morgan clients with prior Chase Bank relationships may never pay commission on stock or exchange-traded fund (ETF) trades placed on the platform.

-Even if you’re not an existing Chase customer, you’ll pay less to trade stocks here than at virtually any other major brokerage, and you’ll avoid paying commissions on your first 100 trades the first year your account is open.
-You Invest has a reasonably priced managed investing option too, though it’s basically a robo-advisor that’s not a suitable replacement for high-asset investors seeking truly bespoke advice and management.
+Even if you’re not an existing Chase customer, you’ll pay less to trade stocks here than at virtually any other major brokerage, and you’ll enjoy truly commission-free trading on the self-directed side.
+J.P.
+Morgan has a reasonably priced managed investing option too, though it’s basically a robo-advisor that’s not a suitable replacement for high-asset investors seeking truly bespoke advice and management.

-If you’re looking for a low-cost trading or managed investing option that delivers everything you need to build a diversified portfolio and nothing you don’t, You Invest by J.P.
-Morgan is worth considering.
+If you’re looking for a low-cost trading or managed investing option that delivers everything you need to build a diversified portfolio and nothing you don’t, J.P.
+Morgan Investing is worth considering.

-You Invest by J.P.
-Morgan has two distinct trading platforms: a low-cost DIY brokerage option and a reasonably priced, hands-off managed investment option, both available in a desktop platform and mobile app.
+J.P.
+Morgan has two distinct trading platforms: a low-cost DIY brokerage option and a reasonably priced, hands-off automated managed investment option, both available in a desktop platform and mobile app.

 Both platforms allow for individual taxable brokerage accounts, tax-advantaged retirement accounts (Roth and traditional IRA), and three types of taxable joint accounts: joint tenants with rights of survivorship, joint tenants-in-common (ideal for non-coupled joint account holders), and joint with community property (available in community property states only).

-You Invest Trade is You Invest’s low-cost DIY brokerage platform.
-It offers unlimited commission-free trades (stock and ETF) with no account opening minimums and no balance requirements.
+J.P.
+Morgan Self-Directed Investing is J.P.
+Morgan’s low-cost DIY brokerage platform.
+It offers unlimited commission-free trades (stock and ETF) with no account minimums and no balance requirements.

-While options trades are commission-free, You Invest does charge a $0.65 fee per contract.
+While options trades are commission-free, J.P.
+Morgan does charge a $0.65 fee per contract.

 Available Self-Directed Investment Products

 - Stocks.
-You Invest Trade customers can execute commission-free online stock trades in U.S.-listed and over-the-counter stocks priced at $5 per share and over.
+J.P.
+Morgan Self-Directed Investing customers can execute commission-free online stock trades in U.S.-listed and over-the-counter stocks priced at $5 per share and over.
 You can’t buy exchange-listed or over-the-counter stocks priced at under $5 per share.

 - ETFs.
-You Invest Trade offers access to dozens of U.S.-listed ETFs, covering a range of sectors, asset classes, indexes, and investing objectives.
-These instruments generally carry expenses and fees that You Invest can’t control.
+J.P.
+Morgan Self-Directed Investing offers access to dozens of U.S.-listed ETFs, covering a range of sectors, asset classes, indexes, and investing objectives.
+These instruments generally carry expenses and fees that J.P.
+Morgan can’t control.

 - Mutual Funds.
-You Invest Trade offers access to mutual funds with and without transaction fees.
-Like ETFs, mutual funds may carry expenses and fees that You Invest can’t control.
+J.P.
+Morgan Self-Directed Investing offers access to mutual funds with and without transaction fees.
+Like ETFs, mutual funds may carry expenses and fees that J.P.
+Morgan can’t control.

 - Fixed Income.
-You Invest’s fixed-income products include government and corporate bonds.
+J.P.
+Morgan Self-Directed Investing’s fixed-income products include government and corporate bonds.

-You Invest Portfolios is Chase You Invest’s managed investing account option.
-For a flat advisory fee of 0.35% of assets under management, You Invest’s algorithm-driven robo-advisor software builds and manages diversified portfolios based on your objectives and risk tolerance.
+J.P.
+Morgan Automated Investing is J.P.
+Morgan’s managed investing account option.
+For a flat advisory fee of 0.35% of assets under management, J.P.
+Morgan’s algorithm-driven robo-advisor software builds and manages diversified portfolios based on your objectives and risk tolerance.

 Portfolios accounts only include stocks and ETFs.
 You can’t add mutual funds or fixed-income instruments here.
 However, some ETFs may be composed largely or entirely of fixed-income instruments or track fixed-income indexes.

-Here’s why You Invest by J.P.
-Morgan might be right for you:
+Here’s why J.P.
+Morgan Investing might be right for you:

 - No Need to Have an Existing Chase Bank Account.
-Anyone can open a You Invest account.
+Anyone can open a J.P.
+Morgan account.
 You don’t need to be an existing Chase Bank or credit card customer, or have any existing Chase accounts, to get started.

-- You Invest Trade Charges No Commissions for Stock or ETF Trades.
-All You Invest Trade clients qualify for unlimited free stock and ETF trades, resulting in extremely low costs for self-directed investing.
+- No Commissions for Self-Directed Stock or ETF Trades.
+All J.P.
+Morgan Self-Directed Investing clients qualify for unlimited free stock and ETF trades, resulting in extremely low costs for self-directed investing.
 Options are commission-free as well, though a $0.65 fee per contract does apply.

 - No Minimum to Open or Maintain a J.P.
 Morgan Self-Directed Investing Account.
-There’s no minimum opening deposit required for a new J.P.
+There’s no minimum deposit required for a new J.P.
 Morgan Self-Directed Investing account.
 There’s also no minimum balance requirement moving forward.
 Both are great news for first-time investors without much starting capital.

 - Reasonable Management Fees for J.P.
 Morgan Automated Investing.
 J.P.
 Morgan Automated Investing charges a flat annual management fee: 0.35% of assets under management, regardless of portfolio size or allocation.
 That’s in line with other highly ranked automated investing platforms and significantly lower than the cost of a full-service human investment manager.

 - Multiple Joint Account Types.
-You Invest offers three different types of joint accounts, including a tenants-in-common structure designed for unrelated or uncoupled account holders who don’t want their fellow owners to inherit their share of the account at their death.
+J.P.
+Morgan offers three different types of joint accounts, including a tenants-in-common structure designed for unrelated or uncoupled account holders who don’t want their fellow owners to inherit their share of the account at their death.

 - IRAs Available.
-You Invest offers traditional and Roth IRAs, making it a great place to kickstart your retirement investing plans.
+J.P.
+Morgan offers traditional and Roth IRAs, making it a great place to kickstart your retirement investing plans.

-Consider these disadvantages before opening a You Invest by J.P.
-Morgan account:
+Consider these disadvantages before opening a J.P.
+Morgan Investing account:

 - No Tier Discounts for Higher-Asset Portfolios Accounts.
-Unlike some automated investment management platforms and most full-service human advisors, You Invest Portfolios doesn’t offer tier discounts for higher-asset Portfolios accounts.
-Since Portfolios’ standard fee isn’t outrageous, that isn’t a dealbreaker, but it would be nice for clients with the means to bring substantial investable assets to the table to get a break for doing so.
+Unlike some automated investment management platforms and most full-service human advisors, J.P.
+Morgan Automated Investing doesn’t offer tier discounts for higher-asset accounts.
+Since this vertical’s standard fee isn’t outrageous, that isn’t a dealbreaker, but it would be nice for clients with the means to bring substantial investable assets to the table to get a break for doing so.
 J.P.
 Morgan does offer asset management solutions for higher-net-worth clients, but many younger investors don’t meet the hefty asset minimums.

 J.P.
 Morgan Investing (formerly You Invest by J.P.
-Morgan is a versatile, low-frills platform for self-directed investors, hands-off types, and those seeking a blend of professional guidance and DIY flexibility.
+Morgan) is a versatile, low-frills platform for self-directed investors, hands-off types, and those seeking a blend of professional guidance and DIY flexibility.
 With unusually low commissions and reasonable management fees, it’s a strong choice for price-sensitive investors, too.

-The groups that aren’t so well-served by You Invest are sophisticated investors and high-frequency day traders, who simply won’t find the sorts of execution-oriented tools they need to practice their craft effectively.
+The groups that aren’t so well-served by J.P.
+Morgan are sophisticated investors and high-frequency day traders, who simply won’t find the sorts of execution-oriented tools they need to practice their craft effectively.